gammapy/gammapy/docs/spectrum/index.rst

 `gammapy.spectrum` holds functions and classes to fit spectral models and compute flux points.

-Physical radiative models (synchrotron, inverse Compton and pion-decay emission) for arbitrary cosmic ray particle spectra are available in the `gammafit`_ package.
+Physical radiative models (synchrotron, inverse Compton and pion-decay emission) for arbitrary cosmic ray particle spectra are available in the `naima`_ package.

 Explain spectrum estimation basics.